-Located on a small hill next to the UMD Memorial Chapel, an interfaith edifice, the Garden provides an beautiful outdoor setting which allows those who visit it to continue their spiritual journey that they began indoors at the adjoining church.
+Located on a small hill next to the UMD Memorial Chapel, an interfaith edifice, the Garden provides a beautiful outdoor setting that allows those who visit it to continue their spiritual journey that they began indoors at the adjoining church.

 The Garden also serves as an important community landmark.
 It is used for various community events, such as the Walk for Remembrance on 9/11, and during school pride days, the Garden hosts musical performances as well as leisurely activities.